 You may need to pay tax on the superannuation death benefit.
 This will hinge on factors such as:

-- If you were a dependant of the deceased
+- Whether you were a dependant of the deceased

-- If the sum is paid as a lump sum or income stream
+- Whether you’ll receive a lump sum or income stream

-- If the super fund has already paid tax and what component is tax-free or taxable
+- Whether the super fund has already paid tax, and what component was tax-free or taxable

 Tax on Superannuation